truenas/documentation/content/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 The **Data** wizard screen provides the option to automatically or manually add disks to the data VDEV.
 You must add a data VDEV before adding other types of VDEVs to the pool.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardDataScreen.png" alt="Pool Creation Wizard Data Screen" id="6: Pool Creation Wizard Data Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardDataScreen.png" alt="Pool Creation Wizard Data Screen" id="Pool Creation Wizard Data Screen" >}}

 {{< expand "Click Here for More Information" "v" >}}
 **Layout** displays a dropdown list of VDEV layouts (**Stripe**, **Mirror**, **RAIDZ1**, **RAIDZ2**, and **RAIDZ3**).